 Today, NC State’s Park Scholarships welcomed Patricia Crane ‘02 as the program’s development associate.

 This year, the Park Scholarships program proudly graduated the Class of 2017.
 From a pool of 1,642 applicants in the fall of 2012, the Park Selection Committee saw in these then-high school seniors their potential to excel as scholars, leaders, and in service to their communities.
 Indeed, the Park Class of 2017 has made a significant impact at NC State and elsewhere throughout the nation and world – from parks and natural spaces here in the Research Triangle, to the

-The Park Scholarships program at North Carolina State University has named 105 Finalists for the Class of 2019 – the twentieth class of Park Scholars.
+The Park Scholarships program at North Carolina State University has named 39 students to its Class of 2021.

 Krystal Smith ‘14 is passionate in her pursuit for intentionality.
 She has spent the past few years working as university engagement director and director of special projects for the Veritas Forum, an organization committed to creating opportunities for college students and faculty to engage in meaningful conversations.

 Quite a few members of the Park Scholarships community have appeared in the media over the past two months:

 Whether through its electronic devices, streaming media, or next-day delivery of items ranging from lentils to leotards, Amazon.com has revolutionized the retail realm for its hundreds of millions of users.
 As a senior business development manager for Amazon Campus, Elliott Welton ‘12 is playing a role in this consumerism paradigm shift.

 The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the April 1 deadline: